-Carmyle sat across from Mateo, her chin propped on one hand as the other lazily swiveled a bottle of ale on the wooden table top.
-It was much later in the day, already dark out when Mateo awoke from his nap, and he’d decided against heading back out for the night.
-Instead he’d been convinced into sharing a drink with Carmyle after she’d arrived to check on him.
+Carmyle sat across from Mateo, her chin propped on one hand as the other lazily swiveled a bottle on the wooden tabletop.
+It had been much later in the day when Mateo awoke from his nap, already growing dark out, and despite some annoyance at himself, the healer had decided against heading back out for the night.
+Instead he’d been convinced into sharing a drink with Carmyle after she’d come by to check on him.

 “Sabbis said you looked like a mess,” she’d told him when he’d answered his room door.
-“Guess he was right,” she’d added as she looked him up and down.
+The woman had then eyed him up and down, her expression unimpressed.
+“Guess he was right.”

-“You’re from Her temple, right?”
-She prodded, following her previous question.
+“You’re from Her temple, right?” she prodded, following her previous question.
 “Why don’t you tell me what’s so great about Her?”
-She sounded a cross between bored and tired, but her attention was undivided.
+The woman sounded bored, tired perhaps, but her attention was undivided.

 “What makes Her so much better than Omed’ra?”
 Carmyle pressed, a smirk playing at the edge of her mouth.
 Mateo felt baited, though to what purpose he was not yet certain.

 “Gah’lia is...”
-He hesitated as he worked over his words.
-Anything religious was a topic that could quickly get out of hand and he was not interested in taking the few acquaintances he had during this quarantine and souring them to him.
-Sabbis was bad enough already and Mateo was not certain if he’d actually done anything to offend the rahkanna in the first place.
+He hesitated, mulling over his words.
+Religion was a topic that could quickly get out of hand and he was not keen on souring the only acquaintances he had in this quarantine.
+Sabbis was bad enough already, and the healer didn’t even know if he’d actually done anything to offend the rahkanna in the first place.
 “Well, She is compassionate and supportive.”

 “And Omed’ra isn’t?”
 Carmyle asked, taking a drink from her bottle.
 Though her posture remained lax, her eyes betrayed the look of someone who fully and eagerly understood what she was trying to start.

-Mateo drew in a deep breath.
-In most cases he could admit to himself the desire to speak plainly was there.
-And she did sound earnest in her fascination to hear what he had to say, even if her interest appeared driven by some form of odd amusement.
-He took a drink from his own bottle to help bolster his nerves before he spoke.
+The healer drew in a deep breath.
+The desire to speak plainly was there, and she did sound earnest in her fascination, even if her interest was sparked from morbid amusement.
+He took a long pull from his bottle, the ale bolstering his nerves.

-“Omed’ra is an absent and egotistical overlord who cares more about blind devotion than the advancements and betterment of people worldwide,” he blurted out in one long breath.
+“Omed’ra is an absent and egotistical overlord who cares more about blind devotion than the advancements and betterment of people worldwide.”

 “Yes!”
-Carmyle slapped her hands together and let out a loud guffaw as she tilted back in her chair, hooking her leg around the table to keep herself balanced.
+Carmyle whooped in success, slapping her hands together.
+She barked out a laugh, her chair tipping back, but her leg hooked around the table kept her balanced.
 “There it is!
 That’s amazing!”

-“I’m being serious,” Mateo responded firmly, uncertain if he should be more offended or encouraged by her delight.
+“I’m being serious,” Mateo retorted, uncertain if he should be more offended or encouraged by her delight.

 “I know you are!”
 Carmyle said, pitching forward.
-All four legs of her chair hit the ground with a solid thunk.
-Her grin was broad and her eyes bright as she leaned onto the table.
+The legs of her chair hit the ground with a solid thunk.
 “That’s why I love it so much!
 It’s bold!
+It’s fearless!
 It’s practically blasphemy!”

-“No, see, that’s-” Mateo let out another deep sigh, raking his fingers through his long hair.
+“No, see, that’s-” Mateo sighed, raking fingers through his long hair.
 “That’s literally what I’m talking about.
-He demands so much unquestioning obedience from people that just thinking, let alone saying something to the contrary can get labeled as an attack rather than an observation!”
+He demands so much unquestioning obedience from people that just saying, let alone thinking something to the contrary can get labeled as an attack rather than an observation!”

-“I mean, those words were pretty loaded,” Carmyle pointed out coyly.
+“I mean, those words were pretty loaded,” Carmyle smirked.
 “It’s not like you were looking for the polite way to get your point across.”

-“Maybe, but that’s only come from lifetimes of written accounts and experiences,” Mateo countered.
+“Maybe, but that has only come from lifetimes of written accounts and experiences,” the healer countered.
 “If He would actually do anything that made a real difference in the world, then perhaps His expectations of us would be seen as more reasonable!”

 “Oh yeah, a ‘real’ difference,” Carmyle agreed in jest.
-“I mean, He only made, like,” she raised an arm up to gesture around them in a play of bored motion, “everything here.”
+“I mean, He only made, like-” she raised an arm, gesturing around them in bored display, “-everything here.”